serailaction/serailaction.github.io/_posts/2016-03-05-Clarity-over-ticket-refunds.md

 ---
 layout: post
-category :
+category : pinned post
-tagline:
-tags :
-comments: false
-summary: as Southeastern don't seem to have it right
+tagline: as Southeastern don't seem to have it right tags :
+comments: true
+summary: Southeastern have, for months, mislead their customers on season ticket refunds when illness happens
 ---

 {% include JB/setup %}